aidan-lane/TackleBox/Proposal.md

 Semester Plan
 -------------
 This project was previously developed in a class called Software Design and Documentation, by the name of [Second Chance](https://github.com/gwang111/SecondChance).
 The project was only semi succesful, as redirects stopped only some of the times that links were detected as dangerous.
-PhishNet will be the new and improved version of Second Chance.
+TackleBox will be the new and improved version of Second Chance.
 The most important focus of this project will be a full stop before a page is allowed to reload.
 This ensures that viruses cannot be downloaded from malicious sites.
 We will also need to focus on making a database to hold whitelisted and blacklisted sites to make user experience easier.

 Technology
 ----------